-For general employment queries, email our Human Resources Department.
-Unfortunately TBC only engages interns and volunteers if there is a formal agreement with an institution.
+For general employment queries, please email our head office.
+Unfortunately TBC only engages interns and volunteers in the context of a formal agreement with an institution.

-- Please submit a current CV/resume including 2 references and a cover letter explaining why you are suitable for this post to email@example.com by 30th November 2017 by 5.00 pm.
+Please submit a CV/resume including 2 references and a cover letter explaining why you are suitable for this post to email@example.com by 30th November 2017 by 5.00 pm.

 A job description is available here.